lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   Scala ARM project.

 system
-  A string that describes the build mechanism used by this software project.
-Valid values are currently "scala" (custom for the Scala project) and "sbt"; additional mechanisms will be added soon (Maven support is in the works).
+  A string that describes the build system used by this software project.
+Valid values are currently "scala" (custom for the Scala project), "sbt", and "ivy"; additional mechanisms will be added soon (Maven support is in the works).
 If not specified, "sbt" is assumed.

 uri
   A string pointing to the source repository for this project.
 It can be git-based (if the uri begins with ``git://`` or ends with ``.git``), or svn (schemes ``http://``, ``https://``, ``svn://``, only if an svn repository is detected).
-Further formats may be added at a later time.
+Other source repository formats may be added in the future.

-  The uri string may optionally be prefixed with a ``'#'`` and either a commit hash, an svn version, or a branch name.
+  The uri may optionally be prefixed with a ``'#'`` and either a commit hash, an svn version, or a branch name.
 For example:

   .. code-block:: javascript